Mingkai14/DDGWizard/docs/Generate_features.rst

     Description of attributes for each column in the table file:
     <div style="margin-left: 40px;">
     <p></p>
     a. <span class="keyword-highlight">PDB</span>: This attribute requires to provide a <span class="keyword-highlight">PDB</span> identifier sourced from <a href="https://www.rcsb.org/">the RCSB database</a>.
-In the feature calculation pipeline of DDGWizard, the program does not support the use of user-provided <span class="keyword-highlight">PDB</span> files.
-Users need to provide a <span class="keyword-highlight">PDB</span> identifier that can be searched on <a href="https://www.rcsb.org/">the RCSB database</a> as the name of the predicted protein.
-The program will automatically download the <span class="keyword-highlight">PDB</span> file from <a href="https://www.rcsb.org/">the RCSB database</a> according to this <span class="keyword-highlight">PDB</span> ID.
+Using the <span class="keyword-highlight">PDB</span> identifier program can automatically download the <span class="keyword-highlight">PDB</span> file.
     <p></p>
-    b. <span class="keyword-highlight">Variation</span>: Specify the specific mutation for which you want to generate features, including the mutation site information and amino acid substitution details.
+    b. <span class="keyword-highlight">Amino Acid Substitution</span>: It consists of one-letter code of the wild-type amino acid, the sequential number of the mutation site, and the code of the mutant amino acid, for describing substitution of amino acids caused by the mutation.
+For example, K6Q represents a substitution where lysine at the 6th position of protein sequence is substituted with glutamine.
     <p></p>
-    c. <span class="keyword-highlight">Chain</span>: Specify the chain identifier of the protein where the specific mutation are located.
+    c. <span class="keyword-highlight">Chain ID</span>: Indicate the protein chain where the mutation site is located.
     <p></p>
-    d. <span class="keyword-highlight">ddG</span>: This attribute requires to provide the experimental ΔΔG values of the raw data.
+    d. <span class="keyword-highlight">ddG</span>: Require to provide the ΔΔG values of users' own raw dataset.
 For users with machine learning needs, this value can serve as the regression target.
 If users only require generating features, this attribute can be set to any numerical value without affecting the generation of other features.
     <p></p>
-    e. <span class="keyword-highlight">pH</span>: Specify at which pH you want to predict the ΔΔG for the mutation.
-If you have no specific requirements or preferences regarding pH, you can simply specify it as 7.
+    e. <span class="keyword-highlight">pH</span>: Specify at which pH the mutation occurs.
     <p></p>
-    f. <span class="keyword-highlight">T</span>: Specify at which temperature you want to predict the ΔΔG for the mutation.
-If you have no specific requirements or preferences regarding temperature, you can simply specify it as 25.
+    f. <span class="keyword-highlight">T</span>: Specify at which temperature the mutation occurs.
     <p></p>
     </div>
     </div>